Foalyy/niobium/README.md

 [[collection]]
 NAME = "BestOf2022"
 TITLE = "Best photos of 2022"
+DESCRIPTION = "Some of my best shots.
+Please tell me which one you like best !"
 DIRS = [
     { PATH = "2022/", FILTER = "\\/BestOf\\/", FILTER_EXCLUDE = "\\-private\\.jpg$" },
     { PATH = "Alex\\'s photos/" },